TommyBspeed/note-taker-app/README.md

 ## Usage

 To run the app, open the link provided in your browser and click "Get Started."
-It will then re-direct to the notes html page and allow the user to add their input.'
+It will then re-direct to the notes html page and allow the user to add their input.

 ## Contributions